pombredanne/centidb/docs/index.rst

     >>> people.find(reverse=True)
     ('Spike', 'boy')

-We can locate records based only on the relation of their key to some search
+We can locate records based only on the relation of their key to some constraining keys:
-key:

 ::